-The prize, consisting of a certificate and €50,000 will be awarded during a ceremony in the Parliament in Strasbourg on 12 December.
+The prize, consisting of a certificate and €50,000 were awarded during a ceremony in the Parliament in Strasbourg on 12 December 2018.

 Sentsov was among three finalists for the 2018 Sakharov Prize.
 Find out more about the other finalists - the NGOs protecting human rights and saving migrant lives across the Mediterranean Sea and Nasser Zefzafi, the leader of Hirak, a mass protest movement in the Rif region in Morocco - in this article.

-They will also be invited to December's award ceremony.
+They were also invited to December's award ceremony.